ac005sheekar/University-E-tutorial-System/README.md

-# SENSO_CODER
+# University E-tutorial System in PHP and MySQL
-This is the one of the most aspiring repositories in the history.
+This is one kind of online tutorial system where university students can find their university lectures provided by their University Lecturers over that online platform.